-Syrian Government Accused Of Killing Dozens in Chemical Attack
+Syrian Government Accused Of Killing Dozens In Chemical Attack

 If President Obama had crossed his stated Red Line In The Sand, the Syrian disaster would have ended long ago!
 Animal Assad would have been history!— Donald J. Trump (@realDonaldTrump) April 8, 2018

-Trump had previously launched airstrikes against Syria following a chemical attack in the northern part of the country.
-He also pointed to Iran and Russian president Vladimir Putin for supporting the Syrian government.
+He also pointed to Syria's allies, Iran and Russian president Vladimir Putin for supporting the Assad government.

+Later Sunday on a phone call, Trump and French President Emmanuel Macron agreed to hold the Assad regime accountable for its "continued human rights abuses."
+They also "agreed to exchange information on the nature of the attacks and coordinate a strong, joint response," reports the White House.

 The State Department says it is monitoring the situation in Syria, calling the acts horrific and if confirmed, demanding "an immediate response by the international community."
 Russia, with its "unwavering support" ultimately bears the responsibility for the suffocation of Syrian civilians, the Department said.

-Both Russia and the Syrian government deny the reports of the chemical attack, calling them bogus and "fabricated."
+Both Russia and the Syrian government deny the reports of the chemical attack, calling them bogus and fabricated.

+There are unconfirmed reports from Syrian State TV and the Syrian Observatory that Douma has been surrendered to Syrian government forces by the rebels, Jaish al-Islam.
+In recent weeks the regime and its ally Russia have claimed similar deals to have been reached — Jaish al-Islam rebels remained silent and any deal, whether or not it had been brokered, never happened.

+Syrian state media, citing a military source, says the Tiyas Air Base, where there are reportedly large concentrations of Russian forces and where warplanes regularly fly sorties against the rebels, came under missile attack, according to Reuters.
+At least 14 people were killed there, according to the Britain-based Syrian Observatory for Human Rights.